 - Franchising is not the only way to grow and scale your business nor is it always the best way to grow and scale your business.

-- Franchisors are not an “industry” or a “business” in themselves… the businesses who use franchising as a growth strategy all compete for customers in their own specific industries and competitive sets.
+- Franchisors are not an “industry” or a “business” in themselves.
+Rather, the businesses who use franchising as a growth strategy all compete for customers in their own specific industries and competitive sets.

 - Finally, franchising is not a fundraising scheme to get other people’s money without any intent to create a financial return.
 That’s fraud and it sadly happens.

-For practical purposes, we like Bob Gappa’s definition.
-“Franchising is one of three business strategies a company may use in capturing market share.
-The others are company owned units or a combination of company owned and franchised units.”
-Bob’s thinking is further detailed on Franchising.com and it’s absolutely worth a read later and can be found here.
+For practical purposes, we like Bob Gappa’s definition: “Franchising is one of three business strategies a company may use in capturing market share.
+The others are company-owned units or a combination of company-owned and franchised units.”
+Bob’s detailed thinking on franchising is absolutely worth a read, so bookmark it for later.

-Because we see franchising as a business strategy, our work focuses on helping clients clearly articulate their business vision, understand the operations/economics of franchising, and document a unique plan to grow and scale businesses to maximize success and minimize risk.
+Because we at Consult to Grow® see franchising as a business strategy, our work focuses on helping clients clearly articulate their business vision, understand the operations/economics of franchising, and document a unique plan to grow and scale businesses to maximize success and minimize risk.